Nieklitzer Moor Nature Reserve

-Naturschutzgebiet Nieklitzer Moor (Nieklitzer Moor Nature reserve) is a 53 hectare broad Naturschutzgebiet in Mecklenburg-Western Pomerania.
-It is located to the southwest of Zarrentin am Schaalsee, north of Gallin and was established on March 21, 1977.
-The purpose of this reserve is protection and development of largely nutrient poor mire.
-The field condition currently has an unsatisfactory assessment.
+Naturschutzgebiet Nieklitzer Moor (Nieklitzer Moor Nature Reserve) is a 53 hectare broad Naturschutzgebiet in Mecklenburg-Western Pomerania.
+Southwest of Zarrentin am Schaalsee, north of Gallin, it was established on March 21, 1977, for the protection and development of largely nutrient poor mire.
+The field condition has an unsatisfactory assessment.
 Profound drainage measures are adversely affecting this area and lead to almost completely removing peat-like vegetation.
 An inspection in the protected areas is not possible.